-The issue was the meaning of the word ‘likely’ in the legal definition of disability.
-Did it mean ‘more probable than not’ as the then statutory guidance said?
-The House of Lords held no, it was sufficient that something ‘could well happen’.
-On the relevance of the statutory guidance on meaning of disability:
+The issue was the meaning of the word “likely” in the legal definition of disability.
+Did it mean “more probable than not” as the then statutory guidance said?
+The House of Lords held no, it was sufficient that something “could well happen”.
+On the relevance of the statutory guidance on meaning of disability, the court said:

 Accordingly, as regards what is now the 2011 guidance on meaning of disability:

-- In light of the comments above by Baroness Hale (now president of the Supreme Court) and Lord Rodger, the courts seem likely to take the guidance into account ‘when it deals with the factual matters which are relevant to the application of the legal tests’, ‘how the legislation should be put into effect’, and ‘the way that a provision may work in practice’.
-The House of Lords distinguished this from deciding what the legislation means, on which it said a court may not take the guidance into account – though see the later Grosset case below in which the majority thought statutory Codes could be an aid to interpretation.
+- In light of the comments above by Baroness Hale and Lord Rodger, the courts seem likely to take the guidance into account “when it deals with the factual matters which are relevant to the application of the legal tests”, “how the legislation should be put into effect”, and “the way that a provision may work in practice”.
+The House of Lords distinguished this from deciding what the legislation means, on which it said a court should not take the guidance into account – although see the later Grosset case below in which the majority thought statutory Codes could be an aid to interpretation.

-Also, in December 2012, the Employment Appeal Tribunal said the way in which the guidance on the meaning of disability contrasts examples may be misleading: see 2011 guidance on definition of disability: Criticism by EAT.
+In December 2012 the Employment Appeal Tribunal said that the way in which the guidance on the meaning of disability contrasts examples may be misleading: see 2011 guidance on definition of disability: Criticism by EAT.

 Codes of Practice on Employment and Services

-In the Grosset case below the court considered the relevance of a statutory Code of Practice, but importantly the court’s views were provisional as the issue was not argued before it.
-The majority of the court did see the Code as an aid to the interpretation of the Equality Act.
-However this was not by virtue of s.15(4) EqA 2006, whose effect was that the Code is a ‘guide as to [the Act’s] proper application’.
+In the Grosset case below the court considered the relevance of a statutory Code of Practice.
+Importantly the court’s views were only provisional as the issue was not argued before it.
+The majority of the court did see the Code as being an aid to the interpretation of the Equality Act.
+However this was not by virtue of s.15(4) EqA 2006, whose effect was that the Code is a “guide as to [the Act’s] proper application”.
 The minority, Arden LJ, instead saw the Code as irrelevant to interpreting the Act, like the House of Lords in SCA Packaging above.

 City of York Council v Grosset Court of Appeal, 2018

-The Court of Appeal in this case decided that on a claim under s.15 EqA 2010 for discrimination arising from disability, the employer (assuming it knows of the disability) can be liable even though it does not know of the causal link between the disability and the reason for dismissal, eg misconduct or underperformance (see Knowledge of disability>Need not know of causal link with disability on this aspect of the case).
+The Court of Appeal decided that on a claim under s.15 EqA 2010 for discrimination arising from disability, the employer (assuming it knows of the disability) can be liable even though it does not know of the causal link between the disability and the reason for dismissal, eg misconduct or underperformance (on this aspect of the case see Knowledge of disability>Need not know of causal link with disability).

 The majority in the Court of Appeal reached this conclusion not just (and indeed not primarily) on the basis of the Code of Practice.
 However it saw the Code as relevant:

-Lady Justice Arden agreed with the majority on the interpretation of s.15 EqA 2010 (as regards knowledge of the causal link), but disagreed on using the Code of Practice as an aid to deciding its interpretation:
+Lady Justice Arden agreed with the majority on the interpretation of s.15 EqA 2010 (as regards knowledge of the causal link), but disagreed on using the Code of Practice as an aid to deciding its interpretation.
+She said:

 The upshot is that it is currently unclear whether a statutory Code of Practice is relevant in interpreting the meaning of the Equality Act.
-If it is relevant, it seems likely to be not because of any status as a ‘statutory’ code, but just as one of the documents evidencing the intention of the government and legislature when the Act was passed.
+If it is relevant, it seems likely to be not because of any status as a ‘statutory’ code (ie not because the Equality Act says it should be taken into account), but just as one of the documents evidencing the intention of the government and legislature when the Act was passed.
 It would only be as an aid to the court, and the court may or may not follow what the Codes say.

-The majority in Grosset (and Arden LJ did not disagree) suggested that s.15(4) EqA 2006 constitutes the statutory Code of Practice as a guide to the proper application of the Equality Act, which would presumably mean that s.15(4) obliges the courts to take it into account as such.
-This seems consistent with the courts having to take a statutory Code into account in the same type of circumstance as set out in SCA Packaging above: namely ‘when it deals with the factual matters which are relevant to the application of the legal tests’, ‘how the legislation should be put into effect’, and ‘the way that a provision may work in practice’.
+The majority in Grosset (and Arden LJ did not disagree) suggested that s.15(4) EqA 2006 constitutes the statutory Code of Practice as a guide to the proper application of the Equality Act, so presumably s.15(4) obliges the courts to take it into account as such.
+This seems consistent with the courts having to take a statutory Code into account in the same type of circumstance as set out in SCA Packaging above: namely “when it deals with the factual matters which are relevant to the application of the legal tests”, “how the legislation should be put into effect”, and “the way that a provision may work in practice”.